 A trip to Hawaii Volcanoes National Park is like a trip back in time, a glimpse back to the days when the world was made.
 Kilauea Volcano — one of two major volcanoes within the park boundaries — has oozed lava almost continuously since 1983, creating more than 568 acres of new land on the southern shore of Kilauea.
-While the Kamoamoa Fissure Eruption in March altered the lava flow of Kilauea and no lava is sliding into the ocean, there remains no better place to see calderas, pit craters, cinder cones, lava tubes, black sand beaches, and other products of geologic creation.
+The lava flow varies over time, so it's wise to check with the park before you visit, but there remains no better place to see calderas, pit craters, cinder cones, lava tubes, black sand beaches, and other products of geologic creation.

 And where else can you see the diversity of life found from sea level to 13,677 feet atop Mauna Loa?